coding-for-reproducible-research/biocode_club/resources/proj_structure_course/proj_structure_1.md

 * Starting a new computational workflow from scratch.
 * Extracting exploratory data analysis into a clear, reproducible workflow after obtaining initial results.
 Key features of the templates include:
-* A project README which describes how the workflow should be run, the software requirements for running the workflow, and other details.
-(A full template for the README can be found in the Appendix.)
+* A project `README` which describes how the workflow should be run, the software requirements for running the workflow, and other details.
+(A full template for the `README` can be found in the next section)
 * A clear separation between datasets that provide the starting point for the workflow (‘raw’ data) and intermediary datasets that are derived during the workflow (‘derived’ data).
 * Running the workflow as a series of scripts, each of which encapsulates a high-level logical step in the workflow.